 It takes two to tango, but who should lead?

 – An update on AMNT/UKSIF's investment consultant initiative

 AMNT and UKSIF have secured the welcome commitment of 85% of the investment consultant sector to draw TPR’s new guidance on ESG to pension scheme clients’ attention.
 Mercer and Willis Towers Watson will discuss what progress they have made as well as their future plans to adhere to their public commitment.

-Adam Gillett and Alasdair Macdonald of Willis Towers Watson
+Adam Gillett, Head of Sustainable Investment at Willis Towers Watson

 New initiatives from Government in pensions: DB, DC, social impact

-David Farrar: Department for Work and Pensions: Private Pensions; DC Policy
+Des Healy, Department for Work and Pensions: Private Pensions; DB Policy

-Des Healy: Department for Work and Pensions: Private Pensions; DB Policy
+David Farrar, Senior Policy Manager at Department of Work and Pensions: Private Pensions; DC Policy

 David Weeks and Sanjay Gupta will wrap up the day; which we'll finish with drinks, nibbles and networking.